Kiteboarding: Market data

-Keep in mind that a kiteboarding quiver for a single user could typically include 2-4 kites and 2-3 boards.
-With the innovation associated with foil boards and foil kites these numbers will increase.
+A kiteboarding quiver for a single user could typically include 2-4 kites and 2-3 boards.
 With the exception of foil kites, these equipment pieces are quite rugged and would last from 3 up to 10 years of active use, and be repaired and resold several times.
-This aftermarket further improves the market development, removing cost barriers for newbies which improves the popularity of the sport, and eventually could bring up new products and services based on a much larger market scale.
+This aftermarket further improves the market development, removing cost barriers for newcomers.
 In locations like Portugal in 2018, a newcomer to kiteboarding typically buys a proper hands-on tutorial and then buys a basic set of used equipment for an overall total below €1000.

-The sport is utterly convenient regarding transportation and storage, since the kites are foldable and the boards are smaller than surf and paddling boards.
+Transportation and storage is easy because the kites are foldable and the boards are smaller than surf and paddling boards.
 Compared to other sailing sports, kiteboarding is among the less expensive and more convenient.
 Moreover, nearby most metropolitan areas, it can be practised almost all year long, since it just requires some wind and a reasonably flat surface, like an estuary, a lake, a sandy strip, or a snow flat.

 Despite the image of a youth radical sport, many newcomers are middle age, older than the typical wakeboard or snowboard practitioners.
 Such trends are quite conspicuous, not so much in the trendy summer holiday locations, but in the low season in metropolitan areas around the globe, where kiteboarding is becoming a regular practice for people of middle income, living in apartments not so close to the waterfront, for a short evasion and substituting for the gym.